LearnOnDemandSystems/docs/tms/arvato-marketplace/faq-for-arvato-marketplace/students-access-labs.md

 # How and when can students access labs?

-You can set up your classes at any time in the TMS.
+You can set up your classes at any time in the Skillable TMS.
 However, students cannot access the labs until the first class session begins.

-Student access to labs is based on several factors in the TMS:
+Student access to labs is based on several factors in the Skillable TMS:
 - The student must have an enrollment in the class.
 - The Enrollment Status must be set to Enrolled.
 - The first session of class has started.